digitalservicebund/ris-backend-service/README.md

 The Application is available at http://127.0.0.1

-This will start the backend with a Postgres database and [utilizing Spring Boot developer tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart) so changes in the Java sources will be reflected without manually restarting.
+This will start the backend [utilizing Spring Boot developer tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart) so changes in the Java sources will be reflected without manually restarting.
 Similarly, the frontend is served from [Vite](https://vitejs.dev) with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement).

 Read the component individual documentation to figure out how to run them individually: